akshaykripalani/reppo-hackathon/README.md

 2. Inspect the tools each sub-server offers
 3. Proxy a call to any of those tools — all through a single endpoint

-No blockchain, IPFS, or other production complexity — just pure MCP over `stdio` / `sse` for easy local experimentation.

 ---